Microsoft-USEduAzure/workshops/app-service/dotnet-mvc/create-mvc-app.md

     ![](img/07.png)

-1. Follow the prompts to upload the web application to the previously created app service, and click the **Deploy** button
+1. Follow the prompts to upload the web application to the previously created app service, and click the **Deploy** button.
+Be sure when prompted for the directory to upload, you browse to the `\bin\Release\netcoreapp2.2\win-x86\publish` directory

     ![](img/08.png)

-    > Be sure when prompted for the directory to upload, you browse to the `\bin\Release\netcoreapp2.2\win-x86\publish` directory

 1. When the deployment is complete, click the **Browse website** button to validate you can access